ska-telescope/ska-sdp-wflow-pointing-offset/docs/src/docker.rst

     artefact.skao.int/ska-sdp-wflow-pointing-offset

-Please refer to the repository for the latest version, and other available versions.
+Please refer to the repository for the latest version, currently it is at 0.0.0.
-The first version we published is 0.0.0.

 The image is based on `python:3.10-slim` and its entrypoint is ["pointing-offset"].
 Running the Docker image will start a python:3.10 shell.

 In order to run the pipeline using the compute option, execute the following::

-    docker run -it artefact.skao.int/ska-sdp-wflow-pointing-offset:0.1.0 compute --ms=test.ms
+    docker run -it -v ${PWD}:/data artefact.skao.int/ska-sdp-wflow-pointing-offset:0.0.0 compute --ms=/data/test.ms

+Make sure you run this from the directory where the Measurement Set is (test.ms in this case).
 The other command line arguments follows as the example above.
-Make sure you use the correct tag.